Best Things To Do in Conil de la Frontera, Spain

 - Cala del Faro – smaller with large rocks lying on the sand.

 - Cala del Tio Juan de Medina – is quite wide and with golden sand, but keep in mind that it is strictly nudist.

 - Finally, Cala del Pato – has a rock in the shape of a duck, hence the name.

-- Cala El Frailecillo – You have to walk a bit to get there, as it is far from the parking lot.
-It is larger than the Pato beach but still has the charm of a beach with cliffs.
+- Cala El Frailecillo – You must walk a bit to get there, as it is far from the parking lot.
+It is larger than Pato beach but still has the charm of a beach with cliffs.

 - Cala el Áspero – has some huge rocks jutting out of the sand, which, during high tide, cause some beautiful waterfalls.

 - Cala Encendida – is the last of the Calas de Roche, next to the urbanization of the same name.
 It has a restaurant and more services than the other coves.

 The Roche Lighthouse was one of the watchtowers in the area, built in the 16th century.
 In 1986 it was converted into a lighthouse.